A Guide to Booking a RTW Ticket

 - Decide where you want to go.
 We recommend making a list of your 'must see' places (these are the places that you won't compromise on and simply must see) and your 'would like to see' places (these are the places that you would like to see if they fit into your time frame, and, of course, your budget).
 If you're still stuck, then get a map, close your eyes and point randomly.
 Boom!
 You've just got your first destination.

 - Plan roughly how long you would like to stay in each place (don't worry; you can change the date - more on that later too!)

-- Call or email a specialist RTW travel consultant, (if you hadn't guessed it yet, we recommend Round the World Experts - trust us, they're the best), and speak to someone who can take your plans and make your dream come true.
+- Call or email one of our travel consultants, and speak to someone who can take your plans and make your dream come true.

 Sounds great, but how much is this going to cost me?

 This really comes down to 2 main things:

 - Where you're looking to travel to: taking four flights will work out cheaper than taking 12!

 - When you're looking to travel: all ticket prices are based on the date you leave the UK... keep on reading for the insider's tips on when to leave!

 Sold!
 Any more tips?

 Everyone loves a bargain, right?
 Here goes with our top tips for making the most of your round the world tickets: